The NHS recommends that adults have an eye test every two years – not only to check changes in vision but also to check the health of their eyes.

 The optometrist will check the health of your eyes and look for signs of other medical conditions.
 They will ask you if you are experiencing any eye problems and about your general eye health and lifestyle.
 It is important to have a clear understanding of your needs so that we can select the best management plan and/or corrective lenses for you.

-Your optometrist will carry out a number of different tests using a range of specialist equipment:
+Your optometrist will carry out several different tests using a range of specialist equipment:

-Ophthalmoscope: This specialist torch is used to examine the retina at the back of the eye, your optic nerve and its blood vessels to make sure they are healthy.
+An Ophthalmoscope is a specialist torch used to examine the retina at the back of the eye, your optic nerve and its blood vessels to make sure they are healthy.

-Slit lamp test: A slit lamp (also known as a Volk lens) is a powerful microscope that is used to examine the front surface of the eyes.
+A slit lamp is a powerful microscope that is used to examine the front surface of the eyes.
 Your optometrist will use this to check for abnormalities or scratches on your cornea, iris and lens.
 It is a particularly important check for contact lens wearers.

-Visual field check: This test will assess your ability to detect flashes of light in your peripheral vision.
+A Visual field check test will assess your ability to detect flashes of light in your peripheral vision.
 Visual field tests are often used to detect early stages of glaucoma or any conditions that could be associated with headaches and other health issues.

 Your eye test results

 At the end of your eye exam, your optometrist will give you a copy of the prescription and can answer any further questions you may have.
-They will then recommend the best options for you – this might be glasses, contact lenses or maybe a referral to explore any eye conditions that have shown up in your eye test.
+They will then recommend the best options for you – this might be glasses, contact lenses or maybe a referral to explore any eye conditions that have shown up in your eye test requiring specialist care.

 Wondering if you need an eye test?